Cubic crystal system: Bravais lattices

-The face-centered cubic lattice is closely related to the hexagonal close packed (hcp) system, where two systems differ only in the relative placements of their hexagonal layers.
+The face-centered cubic lattice is closely related to the hexagonal close packed (hcp) system, where the two systems differ only in the relative placements of their hexagonal layers.
 The [111] plane of a face-centered cubic lattice is a hexagonal grid.

 Attempting to create a base-centered cubic lattice (i.e., putting an extra lattice point in the center of each horizontal face) results in a simple tetragonal Bravais lattice.

 Coordination number (CN) is the number of nearest neighbors of a central atom in the structure.
 Each sphere in a cP lattice has coordination number 6, in a cI lattice 8, and in a cF lattice 12.

 Atomic packing factor (APF) is the fraction of volume that is occupied by atoms.
 The cP lattice has an APF of about 0.524, the cI lattice an APF of about 0.680, and the cF lattice an APF of about 0.740.